Infinite-dimensional port-Hamiltonian systems with a stationary interface: Port-Hamiltonian Systems with Multiple Interfaces

-\subsection{Port-Hamiltonian systems with multiple interfaces}
+\section{Port-Hamiltonian Systems with Multiple Interfaces}

-It is straightforward to show that the model and the results presented in this paper for a single stationary interface can be generalized to the interface coupling of an arbitrary amount of systems of conservation laws.
+It is straightforward to show that the model and the results presented in this paper for a single stationary interface can be generalized to the interface coupling of an arbitrary amount of interfaces.
+This situation often occurs in multiphase or heterogeneous systems, for instance, as an extension of the example, an acoustic wave travelling in cement-based materials \cite{Aggelis_07}.
 Let $ \mathcal{I} = \{ l_1, l_2, \ldots, l_n \} \subset (a,b)$ be the set of the fixed positions of the interfaces satisfying $ l_1 < l_2 < \ldots < l_n$, separating $n+1$ systems of conservation laws.
 The corresponding port-Hamiltonian system is given by

 Here, $\mathcal{Q}_{\mathcal{I}} = \sum_{k=1}^{n+1} c^k \mathcal{Q}^k \in \mathcal{L}(X)$ is a coercive matrix multiplication operator, and the functions $c^k$, $k \in \{1, \ldots, n+1\}$, are the color functions defined as follows: